 In March 2002, The Joint Commission launched its Speak Up™ patient safety program.
-Over time, the program has expanded to more than 40 countries and features infographics, animated videos, brochures and posters.
+Over time, the program has expanded to more than 70 countries and features infographics, animated videos, and brochures.
 The program urges patients to:

 Speak up if you have questions or concerns.